snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 - **offset**: skip the first N results
 - **order**: order of returned records, `asc` or `desc`.
 Defaults to `desc`.

+Query parameter `organizationId` is required.

 ## Creating and updating Data Products

 ### Creating a Data Product

-This `POST`` request allows you to create a new data product within an organization.
+This `POST` request allows you to create a new data product within an organization.

 `**POST** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1`